s1monw1/VertxProjectsManagement/README.md

 ### Profiles

 The application may be started with "dev" profile which will make the application on an in-memory database. <br>
-Simply pass the following argument when starting: `"--profile=dev"`
+Simply pass the following argument when starting: `--profile=dev`

 ## REST-Interface